Progress report for LNE21-421

 Releasing Biocontrols and Other Tactics to Manage Aphids

-With using an integrated pest management approach of releasing biocontrols and using insect exclusion netting in 2022, UFV reported increases in crop yields a with 25% increase in crop size, and an increase in crop quality and length of harvest window.
+With using an integrated pest management approach of releasing biocontrols and using insect exclusion netting in 2022, Urban Fruits and Veggies (UFV) reported increases in crop yields with 25% increase in crop size, and an increase in crop quality and length of harvest window.
 UFV farm manager noted a reduction in labor time and costs.
 Prior to implementing these pest management practices, farm workers would spend 5 hours per week on pest management (observing, strategizing, handpicking) and after implementing these practices farm workers would spend 2 hours on pest management- net decrease of 3 hours per week.
 This equates to saving over $2200 on labor per year.
+In 2023, Aphidoletes aphidimyza larvae were observed feeding on aphids on cucumber leaves on 6/22/23 (Figure 12).
+We saw a decrease in aphid numbers after 4 biocontrol releases and the removal of the cucumber crop (Figure 13).
+The UFV farm manager noted again a reduction in labor time and costs.
+The farm manager reported the plants were cleaner with less pests and less money having to be spent on pest control products.
+He reported saving roughly 15 hours a month during the growing season on pest management in the greenhouse due to the biocontrol release.
+This equates to saving over $850 on labor during the growing season in 2023.

 At the MAP Farm in 2022, no impact was observed from releasing biocontrols.
 This can partly be due to more communication needed from project members.
-Next year, we plan to work closer with this site and include them in our urban scouting program.
+In 2023, we worked closer with this site and included them in our urban scouting program.
+After discussions with the farmer manager, we focused on trialing methods for managing flea beetles in 2023.

 Using insect exclusion netting to manage cucumber beetles